dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

-   He introduces it with saying, "In my remarks on the pamphlet before me, I shall first consider those arguments on which, he (the author) appears to lay his chief stress; and these are collected under four heads in his conclusion, one of which is, '*It is the custom of nations when any two are at war, for some other powers not engaged in the quarrel, to step in by way of mediators, and bring about the preliminaries of a peace; but while America calls herself the subject of Great-Britain, no power, however well disposed she may be, can offer her mediation.*' The meaning contained in this passage is so exceedingly plain, and expressed in such easy and familiar terms, that it scarcely admits of being made plainer.
+   He introduces it with saying, "In my remarks on the pamphlet before me, I shall first consider those arguments on which, he (the author) appears to lay his chief stress; and these are collected under four heads in his conclusion, one of which is, "*It is the custom of nations when any two are at war, for some other powers not engaged in the quarrel, to step in by way of mediators, and bring about the preliminaries of a peace; but while America calls herself the subject of Great-Britain, no power, however well disposed she may be, can offer her mediation.*" The meaning contained in this passage is so exceeding plain, and expressed in such easy and familiar terms, that it scarcely admits of being made plainer.
 No one, I think, could have understood it any other wise, than that while we continue to call ourselves British subjects, the quarrel between us can